 Having difficulty viewing this email?
 View this email in your browser

 Spring is finally upon us and it is bringing with it lots of exciting progress on new homes across the region.
-Frist though, I'd like your help.
-We’d like to grow the amount of people who are hearing about the work we do.
-That’s why we are running a competition.
-Pass this bulletin to a colleague and if they sign up and let us know you referred them, you’ll each be entered int a charity prize draw to win £50 for a charity of your choice.
+First though, I'd like your help.
+We’d like more people to hear about the work we do – that’s why we’re running a competition to sign up more subscribers to this email.
+Pass this bulletin to a colleague and if they sign up and let us know you referred them, you’ll each be entered in a charity prize draw to win £50 for a charity of your choice.
 You can sign up and find terms and conditions here.

-As always, I am inspired by our staff and the work they are doing to support our communities.
+We have also seen some really inspiring work to support our communities from Karbon colleagues.
 Recently, we have seen our fantastic Silver Friends befriending service expand into West Northumberland.
-It was particularly inspiring to many of our female Karbon colleagues joining forces with The Girls Network to mentor teenage girls in the region.
+It was also inspiring to see many of our female Karbon colleagues joining forces with The Girls Network to mentor teenage girls in the region.

 In this issue of Karbon Life, you can read about new homes moving forward in Sunderland, how we support customers to break down barriers to work and how hobby rooms in Byker are being given a new lease of life.